Owner Comments:

 This coin was struck in Caesarea during the height of Juba’s reign, probably around 16-17 AD.
 The obverse diademed bust suggests Roman sensibilities, and the epithet of REX IVBA (King Juba) reflects Mauritania's status as a client kingdom.
 The reverse has a more Egyptian flair, depicting a filleted cornucopia before a transverse scepter, with a crescent in the upper right field.
 Such iconography was popular among the Ptolemaic dynasts.

 The image of the cornucopia reflected not only Cleopatra Selene’s heritage, but also the prosperity of Juba’s realm, which became an important Mediterranean trading center.
 Among its exports was an exquisitely valuable purple dye manufactured from the Murex shellfish, via a process Juba borrowed from the ancient Phoenicians.
 The confluence of relative prosperity and stability allowed for advancement of the arts and sciences, which Juba and Cleopatra Selene enthusiastically promoted.
 Juba himself amassed an impressive library, and authored dozens of treatises on learned topics ranging from history to painting to classical theatre.
-During his lifetime, Juba most renowned tome was his guide to Arabia.
+During his lifetime, Juba's most renowned tome was his guide to Arabia.
 Juba’s favorite subject was natural history.
-He sponsored and engaged in research and expeditions, including a journey to the Canary Islands (reportedly named by Juba based on its population of ferocious-looking dogs).
+He sponsored and engaged in research expeditions, including a journey to the Canary Islands (reportedly named by Juba based on its population of ferocious-looking dogs).

 Juba remained Rome’s loyal and powerful ally until his death around 23 AD.
 His son Ptolemy ascended Mauretania's throne, maintaining his father’s legacy of supporting the arts and sciences, and remaining faithful to Rome’s interests.
 In 40 AD, Ptolemy was summoned to Caligula’s court, and after an appropriately warm welcome, the capricious Emperor had his royal guest imprisoned and subsequently slain.
 This shocking act may have been precipitated by Caligula’s jealousy regarding Ptolemy’s couture, colored with Mauretania’s famous Murex dye.
 Regardless of the exact motive, the golden age of Roman client kings in Mauretania came to an abrupt end.